Seafarers Yacht Club: Present-day

-The Seafarers Yacht Club has around 45 active members as of 2022.
-Its current commodore is Tony Ford.
+The Seafarers Yacht Club had around 45 active members as of 2022.
+As of 2023, its commodore was Tony Ford.
 The organization aims to maintain a space for affordable boating in an increasingly gentrifying city.

 In May 2022, its clubhouse, wheelhouse, and 1947 boat ramp were listed on the National Register of Historic Places, on the basis that "the club is emblematic of the nationwide struggle of African Americans for equal access to facilities and fair treatment."